Lapin0t/phd-manuscript/main/06_instances.typ

     $ogs.badc th H_1 th H_2 cl o_1 ogs.badinst o_2$
   )

+  What we will prove is in fact that this relation is empty, directly implying that it is wellfounded.

-  Let $alpha_2 cl jwa.ntyp$ and $o_2 cl jwa.pat th alpha_2$.
-By the
+  Assume $alpha_1, alpha_2 cl jwa.ntyp$, $o_1 cl jwa.pat th alpha_1$ and $o_2
-  accessibility constructor, we need to prove that for any $alpha_1$ and $o_1 cl jwa.pat th alpha_1$ such that $o_1 ogs.badinst o_2$, $o_1$ is
+  cl jwa.pat th alpha_2$ such that $o_1 ogs.badinst o_2$.
+Destruct the proof of
-  accessible.
-Destruct the proof of $o_1 ogs.badinst o_2$, introduce all the hypotheses as above and proceed by case on $v$, as it is a continuation value, it can be either an abstraction or a variable.
-If $v := jwa.vlam th c$,
-  $jwa.apply th v th o_2 th gamma$ reduces to $(jwa.p2v th o_2)[gamma]
-  jwa.capp th jwa.vlam c$.
-This is a redex, thus its evaluation start with
-  #itree.tauF and thus $H_2$ is absurd as the RHS starts with #itree.retF.
-If instead $v
+  $o_1 ogs.badinst o_2$, introduce all the hypotheses as above and proceed by case on $v$, as it is a continuation value, it can be either an abstraction or a variable.
+If $v := jwa.vlam th c$, $jwa.apply th v th o_2 th gamma$ reduces to $(jwa.p2v th o_2)[gamma] jwa.capp th jwa.vlam c$.
+This is a redex, thus its evaluation start with #itree.tauF and thus $H_2$ is absurd as the RHS starts with #itree.retF.
+If instead $v := jwa.vvar th i$, then
-  := jwa.vvar th i$, then $H_1$ is absurd.
+  $H_1$ is absurd.
 ]

 #remark[
-  The above proof of finite redex is quite remarkable: no "redex failure" can happen, and evaluating the application of a non-variable value _always_ creates a redex.
+  The above proof of finite redex is quite remarkable: as the relation is empty no "redex failure" can happen, i.e., evaluating the application of a non-variable value _always_ creates a redex.
 "Low-level" languages such as JWA which are designed around first-class continuations usually have this stronger property.
 ]

 This concludes the proof of the hypotheses for correctness.
 We may now deduce